Shergotty/create_py_venv_public/README.md

 .\setup.ps1
 ```

-If Python is not installed, [Python](https://www.python.org/downloads/) version 3.10.7 will be downloaded and the installer will be executed.
+If Python is not installed, [Python](https://www.python.org/downloads/) version 3.10.8 will be downloaded and the installer will be executed in the background.
+Please wait until the installation has finishied.

 ![](instructions\install_requirements.gif)
 ![](https://github.com/Shergotty/create_py_venv_public/blob/main/instructions/install_requirements.gif)